 Here are some eco-friendly clingfilm alternatives you can use to preserve, freeze, refrigerate and tightly protect your grub:

-- Use a bowl and cover with a plate: you know, the old fashioned way!
+Use a bowl and cover with a plate: You know, the old-fashioned way!

-- Use a plate and cover with a bowl: ah, the ol’ switcheroo.
+Use a plate and cover with a bowl: Ah, the ol’ switcheroo.

-- Ceramic crockery: fancy and more eco-friendly.
+Ceramic crockery: Fancy and more eco-friendly.
 Now we’re talking.

-- Glass: Only real legends use glass instead of plastic, right?
+Glass: Only real legends use glass instead of plastic, right?

-- Tupperware: Albeit plastic, the lunchbox is a classic for a reason.
+Tupperware: Albeit plastic, the lunchbox is a classic for a reason.
 Tupperware is air-tight, microwaveable, freezable, and most importantly, reusable!

-- Beeswax: Waterproof, antibacterial and biodegradable, beeswax wraps are a fantastic natural alternative to clingfilm.
+Beeswax: Waterproof, antibacterial and biodegradable, beeswax wraps are a fantastic natural alternative to clingfilm.
 AND, they’ll finally give you a retort to fire back at your dad next time he says something is “none of your beeswax”.
 Buzzing!

 Not foil!
 If you take anything from this blog today, let it be that.
-A good place to start would be reusable tupperware or covering with a microwaveable side plate.
+A good place to start would be reusable tupperware or covering it with a microwaveable side plate.

 What did people use before plastic wrap?